 Our appetite for traverse routes was whetted by the Alcoholic Traverse and the Donjek Route.
-This time there was additional excitement because we didn’t find reference to anyone else connecting all of the same elements in one long circuit and that we intended to add numerous local summits to our tick lists including Beaujolais, Mystery Peak (aka Sockeye Horn), Canine Peak, and Chipmunk Peak.
+This time there was additional excitement because we didn’t find reference to anyone else connecting all of the same elements in one long circuit and because we intended to add numerous local summits to our tick lists including Beaujolais, Mystery Peak (aka Sockeye Horn), Canine Peak, and Chipmunk Peak.

 After many emails, our final party consisted of just three members.
 I estimated the traverse would take four days and that mid-way we would take an extra day to summit Canine Peak and Chipmunk Peak to the west of the main route.
 In the end, we took six days with only one short side trip to summit Beaujolais Peak.

 Our first day into the hut was uneventful on familiar trail but with much heavier backpacks than any other prior visit.
 We parked at the gate to Birkenhead Lake Provincial Park and walked up the logging road past two excavators recommissioning the road.
 It had evidently been a lively weekend as approximately 20 people had been in the area around the hut from Friday to Sunday.
 Fortunately for us, everyone else was packing up and cleared out in the evening.
 Remember to pay your hut fees!